 When mixing your own dough, controlling yeast activation is imperative for best crust flavor and texture.
-Generally, adding warm water initiates yeast fermentation; however, if the air temperature is close to or exceeds that of the water used, the dough may rise too quickly.
-On warmer days, add ice water to the dough to slow the process.
+Adding warm water typically initiates yeast fermentation during dough proofing, but if the water and air temperatures are about the same, the dough may rise too quickly.
+On warmer days, use ice water to slow yeast fermentation.
 On cooler days, warm water is likely the best choice for your recipe.

 Dough absorption is influenced by humidity.
-To compensate, many pizza makers adjust the amount of water used in their dough mix and also introduce a complementary amount of oil to enhance crust quality and performance.
-Since the viscosity of oil really doesn’t change when it’s added to the dough, it acts much like water in that it makes the dough softer and easier to work with in humid weather.
-The caution, however, is in when to add the oil to the formula.
+To compensate, many pizza makers adjust the amount of water they use and also introduce a complementary amount of oil to enhance crust quality and performance.
+Since oil viscosity really doesn’t change when added to dough, it acts much like water in that it makes the dough softer and easier to work with in humid weather.
+The caution, however, is in when to add oil to the dough mix.
 Use a delayed oil addition method after the flour is hydrated to ensure gluten properly forms, otherwise crust inconsistencies may arise that could ruin your entire batch — which can be a costly lesson in scratch-making dough.

-Pre-made dough balls like Dough Shop® by A&K Dough Balls, are a great timesaver in the kitchen and make for consistent pie preparation across pizzeria locations.
+Pre-made dough balls are a great timesaver in the kitchen and make for consistent pie preparation across pizzeria locations.
 To maximize the benefits, proper pizza dough proofing is key, especially as it relates to temperature.
-Designate a proofing area that is free from temperature variations, such as away from walk-in cooler doors or exposure to sunlight.
+Designate a proofing area that is free from things that could cause temperature fluctuations, such as walk-in cooler doors or direct sunlight.

-By now, you understand that temperature plays a significant role in maintaining pizza dough and crust integrity.
 Carefully consider the extremes you expose your dough to during preparation — from cooler to prep area to oven.
-Are you aware of the walk-in temps?
+Are you aware of the walk-in cooler temps?
 Do you regularly calibrate the oven?
-Does the heat or air conditioning need to be adjusted in the kitchen to factor in weather conditions?
-The attention paid to these often overlooked factors will be reflected in the end product.
+Does the heat or air conditioning need to be adjusted in the kitchen to account for the weather?
+The attention paid to these often overlooked factors will be reflected in pizza dough and crust integrity.